yanivnizan/knowledge-base/src/documents/docs/platforms/unity/Levelup_Model.html.md

 **A `Schedule` contains the following restrictions:**

 - `RequiredRecurrence` - How often is this entity available?
-Every month, week, day, hour? **For example:** A `Gate` that can be unlocked every hour.
+Every month, week, day, hour? **For example:** A `Mission` that is available to be completed every Monday.

 - `TimeRanges` - A range of time that this entity is available, with a start time and an end time. **For example:** A `Reward` that can be given starting when the user finishes a certain `Level` and ending 8 seconds later.